// at the beginning

 Posted by Michał ‘mina86’ Nazarewicz on 4th of December 2022

-Just a quick reminder that relative URLs can start with a double slash and that this means something different than a single slash at the beginning.
+A quick reminder that relative URLs can start with a double slash and that this means something different than a single slash at the beginning.
 Specifically, such relative addresses are resolved by taking the schema (and only the schema) of the website they are on.

 For example, the code for the link to my repositories in the site’s header is